dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 the program is run as if `--no-sound-null-safety` were specified on the command line.

-Compilers may (and are encouraged to) print a warning indicating that strong checking has been disabled when compiling a program that contains migrated libraries in weak mode.
+Compilers may (and are encouraged to) print a warning indicating that sound null checking has been disabled when compiling a program that contains migrated libraries with unsound null checking.

 ### Runtime type equality operator